helm/charts/stable/gcloud-sqlproxy/README.md

 ## Introduction

 This chart creates a Google Cloud Endpoints deployment and service on a Kubernetes cluster using the Helm package manager.
+You need to create a service account for the proxy as per these [instructions](https://cloud.google.com/sql/docs/postgres/connect-container-engine).

 ## Prerequisites

 - Kubernetes cluster on Google Container Engine (GKE)
 - Kubernetes cluster on Google Compute Engine (GCE)
+- GCP Service account for the proxy.

 ## Installing the Chart